ivanZanardi/tf2/README.md

 ## License

-TF2 is distributed under the [NCSA Open Source License](https://github.com/ivanZanardi/tf2/blob/main/LICENSE).
+TF2 is distributed under the [MIT license](https://github.com/ivanZanardi/tf2/blob/main/LICENSE).
 You are welcome to utilize, modify, and contribute to this project in accordance with the terms outlined in the license.